Rape, abuse, death of girls at Guatemala home burned by fire

 On Nov.
 11, the state attorney requested that the center be closed.
 He asked that areas known as "the cage" and "the chicken coop" be closed within 48 hours.
 Both facilities looked like punishment cells, with metal doors and no windows.

-Also in November, a state human rights prosecutor filed a complaint with the Inter American Human Rights Commission charging rampant abuses.
-The accusations included charges as serious as "forced recruitment for human trafficking for the purpose of prostitution."
+Also in November, a state human rights prosecutor filed a complaint with the Inter American Human Rights Commission, with charges as serious as "forced recruitment for human trafficking for the purpose of prostitution."

 There were complaints about sexual abuse by male residents against female residents, including some under 13.
 One girl was killed in 2013, hanged with a scarf by two other girls.

 On Dec.
-12, the Sixth Court of Children and Adolescents of the Metropolitan Area condemned the state of Guatemala for violations committed against the rights of minors guarded in the home.
+12, a court condemned the state of Guatemala for violations committed against the rights of minors guarded in the home.
 It also gave 48 hours to clarify the legal situation of a number of minors inside the home.

 Nothing happened.

-Riot police caught them and returned them to the shelter by force.
-The police sprayed pepper gas in their mouths and eyes, hit them with batons and kicked them, the 14-year-old told the AP.
-Police did not comment on the case because of a judicial order that prohibits discussion.

-The angry teens waited outside the shelter for hours.
-They started throwing things at the police.
-Girls complained that they were abused, attacked and beaten.

-The escapees eventually were brought in and locked in a 500-square-foot classroom as punishment.
+The escapees eventually were locked in a 500-square-foot classroom as punishment.
 It is as yet unclear who locked them in and who held the key.

 By 7:30 the next morning, they had been held for about six hours.
-They were not let out even to use the bathroom, the girl said.
+They were not let out even to use the bathroom, the girl told the AP.

 Nobody did.